Life in Our Halls

 - Nominations may range anywhere from 350 to 800 words in length

 This award recognizes an individual who has served in a leadership capacity in their current Neighborhood Empowerment Team and has demonstrated leadership towards the NET goals and missions above and beyond what is expected.
-The nomination should include detailed examples of their contribution to the floor; how the individual has worked towards creating a sense of community on their floor; how the individual has motivated others in the floor community to participate in NET; and involvement in NET Challenges.
+The nomination should include detailed examples of their contribution to the floor; how the individual has worked towards creating a sense of community on their floor; how the individual has motivated others in the floor community to participate in NET through SIP's, Community Wide Programs, Spirit Week, and more.
 Student and staff testimonials are encouraged in nomination letters.
+Multiple leaders may be recognized for this award Student and staff testimonials are encouraged in nomination letters.
 Multiple leaders may be recognized for this award.

 - This nomination should include a summary of the scope and impact of the leader on their residential community and leadership in fostering a strong NET community (see above description for more information).